GraphQL

 GraphQL is a data query and manipulation language that allows specifying what data is to be retrieved ("declarative data fetching") or modified.
 A GraphQL server can process a client query using data from separate sources and present the results in a unified graph.
 The language is not tied to any specific database or storage engine.
 There are several open-source runtime engines for GraphQL.

 History

 Facebook started GraphQL development in 2012 and released a draft specification and reference implementation as open source in 2015.
 In 2018, GraphQL was moved to the newly established GraphQL Foundation, hosted by the non-profit Linux Foundation.

 On February 9, 2018, the GraphQL Schema Definition Language became part of the specification.

 Many popular public APIs adopted GraphQL as the default way to access them.
-These include public APIs of Facebook, GitHub, Yelp, Shopify, Google Directions API and many others.
+These include public APIs of Facebook, GitHub, Yelp, Shopify, and many others; some services without official GraphQL APIs, such as Google's Directions API, have third-party GraphQL wrappers built by the developer community.

 There is an annual GraphQL Conference featuring new developments of the protocol and organizations successfully using GraphQL.
 The event is hosted by the GraphQL Foundation with previous organizers incl.
 Prisma, Hygraph, Commercetools.